EVE

 Email judgement for teams balancing growth, trust and control.

-EVE is the email intelligence and qualification product in the Kosmos suite.
-It helps teams judge whether an address should be welcomed, challenged or reviewed before it distorts acquisition, onboarding or fraud handling.
+EVE is the email intelligence product in the Kosmos suite.
+It helps teams decide whether an address should pass, be challenged or be reviewed before it distorts acquisition, onboarding or fraud handling.

-Used well, an email address is a decision point, not a box to tick.
-EVE helps teams protect list quality, keep legitimate users moving and surface the cases that deserve closer scrutiny.
+An email address is rarely just a box to tick.
+EVE protects list quality, keeps legitimate users moving and surfaces the cases that deserve closer scrutiny.

 EVE proof points